-- 1. Loosen the four bolts and remove the air cleaner housing cover. - Remove the old air cleaner element.
+- Unsnap the four hold-down clamps and remove the air cleaner housing cover. - Remove the old air cleaner element.
 Clean the inside of the air cleaner housing with a damp rag.

-- Place the new air cleaner element in the air cleaner housing. - 4.
-Reinstall the air cleaner housing cover, tighten the four bolts.
+- 3. Place the new air cleaner element in the air cleaner housing. - 4.
+Reinstall the air cleaner housing cover, snap the four hold-down clamps back into place.